 The basic premise of this study was that relational marketing strategies influence customer value of commercial banks and that this relationship is moderated by customer involvement.
-The study developed a conceptual framework of this argument and tested it empirically guided by the following specific objectives: establish the relationship between financial bonds and customer value; establish the relationship between social bonds and customer value; establish the relationship between structural bonds and customer value; and assess the moderating effect of customer involvement on the relationship between relational marketing strategies and customer value.
+The study developed a conceptual framework of this argument and tested it empirically guided by the following specific objectives: establish the relationship between financial bonds and customer value; establish the relationship between social bonds and customer value; establish the relationship between social bonds and customer value; establish the relationship between relational marketing strategies and customer involvement on the relationship between relational marketing strategies and customer value.
 Preliminary analyses focused on establishing the characteristics of the respondents and descriptions of response on the measures of study variables.
 After which relevant hypotheses tests to address the study objectives were conducted.
 The discussions in the following sections highlight the key findings of the study.

 5.2.1 Influence of Financial Bonds on Customer Value in Commercial Banks.
 The study had proposed the null hypothesis;